 Some predatory mites (Neoseiulus cucumeris, and species of the genus Amblyseius and Hypoaspis), predatory bugs such as the minute pirate bug (Orius insidiosus), and spiders are known to feed on this pest.
 Insecticidal soaps, Spinosad and neem oil formulations are highly recommended against western flower thrips, as they do not harm the environment on the long term.
 Kaolin clay mixed with water can also be applied for effective control.
 Overuse of products based on Spinosad has led to the development of resistance.
 Another approach has involved the use of UV-blocking mulches to reduce the flight activity of the insect.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 As the western flower thrip breeds so rapidly and quickly develop resistances against pesticides, cultural and biological control should be prioritized.
 Monitoring of populations is also an important factor to take into account.
 Acceptable population levels of western flower thrips range from 5 to 25 adults and 10-50 larvae per randomly selected cluster.
 Chemical treatments with alternating active ingredients should be considered when levels exceed 150 adults and 300 larvae per cluster.
-Post-harvest treatments of fruits include the use of fumigants containing methyl bromide or phosphine.
+Post-harvest treatments of fruits include the use of fumigants containing phosphine.